Living-with-machines/station-to-station/quick/README.md

 Besides, the notebook uses regular expressions and other text matching functions on the Description, to extract information on disambiguators (e.g. "near London") and railway companies (e.g. "[LY]" for Lancashire and Yorkshire Railway), map location information (e.g. "{Saffron Walden - Ashdon}" or "{map 16}"), alternate names (e.g. "GRAHAMSTON" for Barrhead), cross-referenced stations (e.g. "HEREFORD" for Barrs Court Junction), and opening and closing dates.
 This expanded dataset is stored as `outputs/quicks_parsed.tsv` and `outputs/quicks_parsed.pkl`.

-The alternate names are prepared in the format required by DeezyMatch as well, under
+The alternate names are prepared in the format required by DeezyMatch as well, as `PlaceLinking/toponym_matching/toponyms/quicks_altnames_queries`.